firmom/centos-devtools/README.md

 ```

 ## Git configuration
 You can configure git by add GIT_USER_NAME and GIT_USER_EMAIL to your environments.
-Alternative way is add configuration to autorun.sh
+Alternative way you can add configuration to autorun.sh
 ```
 git config --global user.email "$GIT_USER_EMAIL"
 git config --global user.name "$GIT_USER_NAME"